-We are excited to be partnering with the Certified Angus Beef® brand for today’s Sunday Supper, sharing summer grilling recipes and tips to get you all geared up for a summer of tasty grilling.
+We are excited to be partnering with the Certified Angus Beef® brand for today’s recipe.

 I don’t know about you, but whenever I’m at a barbecue, the smell of the grill and the meat cooking makes me so hungry!
 It always seems like ages until the main event is finally ready, and I get to enjoy what my mouth has been craving.

 A grilled steak appetizer is the perfect way to satisfy those grumbling tummies and give your guest a taste of the grilled goodness that is to come.

 Nicaraguan style steak, or Churrasco, is a quick-cooking steak with a marinade that creates an incredibly unique flavor profile.
 A thin steak is traditionally used, so you can throw your appetizer steak on the grill just before your guests arrive and have the skewers ready to be munched on while the main event is sizzling over the fire.

 Nicaraguan Churrasco Basics